xtx1130/cli/README.md

 > cli for leju

-## What a fuck,I wanna to establish a folder quickly and use plugins as my wish
+## I wanna to establish a folder quickly and use plugins as my wish

 ### What is leju?

 Establish folders quickly
-Use babels quickly
+Use plugins quickly
+submit your code quickly
+change hosts quickly

 ```bash
 npm install -g leju-cli